A black hole is gradually devouring a star – DW – 09/07/2023

 Swift J0230, a threatened white dwarf

-The protagonist of this fascinating cosmic story is Swift J0230, a white dwarf located about 500 million light years from the Milky Way, in the nearby galaxy 2MASX J02301709+2836050.
+The protagonist of this fascinating cosmic story is Swift J0230, a white dwarf located regarding 500 million light years from the Milky Way, in the nearby galaxy 2MASX J02301709+2836050.
 This star gives off a mass equivalent to three times that of Earth every time it passes close to the black hole.
 Astronomers have dubbed this process a “tidal disruption event,” and it is the first time such a phenomenon has been observed with a Sun-like star.

-Most intriguing about this discovery is the regularity of the event of Swift J0230.
+Most intriguing regarding this discovery is the regularity of the event of Swift J0230.
 Unlike previous observations in which stars lost material intermittently, this event appears to follow a more consistent pattern, as if it were the “missing link” between two types of stellar flares.

 An unusual pattern: regularity